hreyesm/google-forms-automation/README.md

 ### JSON File Structure

-The [example.json](./cypress/fixtures/example.json) file included in this repository is structured in such a way that the script runs without errors.
 For a JSON file to work properly, it must be created according to the following guidelines.

 #### URL